Virtual data room for private equity hero.

 The data room stays live as a reference during management meetings and while they draft the purchase agreement.
 Changes and updates get added in real time.

-Data room for investors checklist: what to include
+Data room for PE investors checklist: what to include

 This is the most practical thing in this guide.
 Here's what PE investors expect to find in a data room, organized by category.